(For a PDF, click here)

 QVNA’s fiscal sponsorship program is based on guidance from the IRS, which considers projects and programs that support our mission as “charitable work” on behalf of QVNA.
 Here’s how it works:

 - You provide QVNA with a one-year Action Plan that outlines your project, how it relates to QVNA’s mission, and how your group plans to accomplish it.
-After your Action Plan has been approved by the Board of Directors, your group will be asked to sign a Fiscal Sponsorship Program Agreement and Conflict of Interest (COI) Forms.
+After your Action Plan has been approved by the QVNA Board of Directors, your group will be asked to sign a Fiscal Sponsorship Program Agreement.
 Once signed, you become a fiscally sponsored group.
-The Agreement and COI will need to be re-signed each year that the fiscal sponsorship continues.
+The Agreement will need to be re-signed each year that the fiscal sponsorship continues.

 - You fundraise for your project.
 Examples include events (like dinner parties and carnivals), asking for donations from friends and family, and applying for grants from corporate foundations.